thanhnn16/pomodoro/README.md

 2. Sounds, Images: https://pixabay.com/

 ## PLANNING
-1. Read documentation on Flutter Timer, Notification, Sound, Shared Preferences, Audio Player
+1. Read documentation on Flutter Timer, Notification, Shared Preferences, Audio Player
 2. Refraction of the code structure
 3. Implement the functionality for the Pomodoro Timer app based on the provided code structure.
 4. Test the app on Chrome and Android Emulator
-5. Commit the code to GitHub
+5. Test the app on MacOS, iOS

 ## WORKING PROCESS
 1. Day 1: 28/03/2024: